 1. GMB Listings

-They have one of the most successful Google My Business profiles in their industry.
+They have one of their industry’s most successful Google My Business profiles.
 Without giving away secret sauce, this is clearly a big box to check yes.
 Google does not own the 1000s of business listing websites where people try to get links and citations.
 So, go crazy on your local listing website citations and with review sites if you like.

 But, first and foremost there is one place Google has total and complete control over ratings and other information about your company: Their Google My Business product.
 The data they own on your listing and reviews there is totally reliable for their algorithms.
 For your reviews on sites like yelp.com?
 Not so much — 5x less.

-Our client’s biggest competitor had a problem showing the main headquarters in more than one location.
+Our client’s biggest competitor had a problem showing the main headquarters in multiple locations.
 In fact, over the past 3 years of working with “YMYL” sector sites, it was clear this company had a potential problem with where they’re actually based.
 Also, their “about us” and listing citations didn’t read as a truly transparent persona.
 This site got hit hard by the fall 2018 algo updates.